How to Responsibly and Effectively Use Rodenticides

 - Place bait station flat side down on the floor where you’ve seen signs of rodent activity.

-- To minimize risk, make sure the location is inaccessible to children, pets, or domestic animals.
+- To minimize risk, choose a location inaccessible to children, pets, or domestic animals.

 - If using more than one bait station, place them approximately 8 to 12 feet apart to maximize efficiency.